metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v1_manifest.md

 - `admission` (Boolean) Admission controls if rules are applied during admission.Optional.
 Default value is 'true'.
 - `apply_rules` (String) ApplyRules controls how rules in a policy are applied.
 Rule are processed inthe order of declaration.
 When set to 'One' processing stops after a rule hasbeen applied i.e. the rule matches and results in a pass, fail, or error.
 Whenset to 'All' all rules in the policy are processed.
 The default is 'All'.
 - `background` (Boolean) Background controls if rules are applied to existing resources during a background scan.Optional.
 Default value is 'true'.
 The value must be set to 'false' if the policy ruleuses variables that are only available in the admission review request (e.g. user name).
+- `emit_warning` (Boolean) EmitWarning enables API response warnings for mutate policy rules or validate policy rules with validationFailureAction set to Audit.Enabling this option will extend admission request processing times.
+The default value is 'false'.
 - `failure_policy` (String) Deprecated, use failurePolicy under the webhookConfiguration instead.
 - `generate_existing` (Boolean) Deprecated, use generateExisting under the generate rule instead
 - `generate_existing_on_policy_update` (Boolean) Deprecated, use generateExisting instead